graphdeco-inria/gaussian-splatting/README.md

 The codebase has 4 main components:
 - A script to help you turn your own images into optimization-ready SfM data sets
 - A PyTorch-based optimizer to produce a 3D Gaussian model from SfM inputs
-- A network viewer that allows to connect to and visualize the optimization process _(Not covered in the video tutorial)_
+- A network viewer that allows to connect to and visualize the optimization process **(ommitted from this fork for simplicity, please see original repo)**
 - An OpenGL-based real-time viewer to render trained models in real-time.